Understanding auto refinancing

 To apply for refinancing through Caribou, head to our online application portal.
 Once there, you’ll start adding the below information:

-• Enter your personal information by referencing the personal documents you collected.
-Provide your personal details including address and income along with your co-borrower’s information (if you have one).
+- Enter your personal information by referencing the personal documents you collected.
+Provide your personal details, including your address and income, along with your co-borrower’s information (if you have one).

-• Select the refinance loan option presented by your new lender.
-The new loan should list the amount financed, new term in months, APR and interest rate, and new monthly payment.
+- Select the refinance loan option presented by your new lender.
+The new loan should list the amount financed, the new term in months, the APR and interest rate, and the new monthly payment.
 If you are selecting a flexible term loan option, you can usually see the different rates based on repayment terms, like 36, 48, or 60 months.

 Loan application approval